ogivuk/learning/tdd-django/README.md

     * No need to worry about forgetting what to do next - ​just rerun the tests and they will tell what you need to work on.
     * "TDD is there to help us out when we’re tired and not so smart".
 * Functional tests drive the development at a high level, while the unit tests drive it at a low level.
-* TDD workflow:
+* TDD process with functional and unit tests:
-    1. Write a functional test, which initially fails, describing the new functionality from the user's point of view.
+    * [F1] Write a functional test, describing the new functionality from the user's point of view.
+Proceed with [F2] and see the test failing.
+    * [F2] Run the functional test, does it pass?
+If yes, go to [F4].
+If no, proceed with [F3].
+    * [F3] Mini-TDD cycle with unit tests:
-    2. Think how to write code that can get the functional test to pass the current failure, and write one or more unit tests to define how the code should behave.
+        * [U1] Write unit test(s) - think how to write code that can get the functional test to pass the current failure, and write one or more unit tests to define how the code should behave.
+Proceed with [U2] and see the unit tests failing.
-    3. Write the smallest amount of application code just enough to pass the unit test.
-    4. Rerun functional tests to see if they pass or get a little further.
-Iterate the steps 2-4 until the functional test passes.
-* TDD unit-test/code cycle:
+        * [U2] TDD Unit-test/code cycle:
-    1. Run the unit tests and see how they fail.
-    2. Make a minimal code change to address the current test failure.
-    3. Repeat the steps 1. and 2. until the unit tests pass.
+            * [UC1] Run the unit tests, do they pass?
+If yes, finish the unit-test/code cycle and go to [U3].
+If no, proceed with [UC2].
+            * [UC2] Write some minimal code to get it a little further.
+Go to [UC1].
+        * [U3] Need refactoring?
+If yes, go to [UC2].
+If not finish the mini-TDD cycle and go back to [F2].
+    * [F4] Need refactoring?
+If yes, go back to [F3].
+If no, finish or go back to [F1].

 #### Functional tests = Acceptance tests = End-to-end tests
 * Functional tests should help building an application with the right functionality, and guarantee that will never be accidentally broken.